torressa/cspy/README.md

 ## Contributing

-Feel free to contribute to this project either by either working trough some of issues flagged as help wanted, or raise a new issue with any bugs/improvements (see [feature_request.md](/.github/ISSUE_TEMPLATE/feature_request.md) for a template).
+### Issues

+If you find a bug or there are some improvements you'd like to see (e.g. more algorithms), please raise a new issue with a clear explanation.

+See [feature_request.md](/.github/ISSUE_TEMPLATE/feature_request.md) for a template.

+See [bug_report.md](/.github/ISSUE_TEMPLATE/bug_report.md) for a template.

+### Contributing to the Software

+When contributing to this repository, please first discuss the change you wish to make via an issue or email.
+After that feel free to send a pull request.

+#### Pull Request Process

+ - If necessary, please perform documentation updates where appropriate (e.g. README.md, docs and [CHANGELOG.md](CHANGELOG.md)).
+ - Increase the version numbers and reference the changes appropriately.
+Note that the versioning scheme used is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
+ - Wait for approval for merging.

+### Seeking Support

-If you have a question or need help, feel free to raise an issue explaining it (see [bug_report.md](/.github/ISSUE_TEMPLATE/bug_report.md) for a template).
+If you have a question or need help, feel free to raise an issue explaining it.

+Alternatively, email me at ``d.torressanchez@lancs.ac.uk``.

 ## Citing